 You Can Easily Visit Jin Yong’s World of Wuxia, Virtually

 As a testimony to Jin Yong’s enduring popularity, his stories are regularly adapted into video games.
 And in recent years, MMORPGs.

 5. The Wanderer Chronicles (萍蹤俠影錄 | Pingzong Xiaying Lu)

 Published in 1959, Liang Yusheng’s The Wanderer Chronicles is less famous and popular compared to the other Wuxia stories on this list.
 Nonetheless, it is regarded as a significant work thanks to its protagonist, the Ming Dynasty swordsman Zhang Danfeng.
-Simply put, the chivalrous Zhang became a heroic archetype for other Wuxia writers.
-His deeds and personality encapsulate the honor, the sacrifice, and the heroism many other subsequent Wuxia heroes would strive for.
+Simply put, the chivalrous Zhang was the heroic archetype for other Wuxia writers.
+His deeds and personality encapsulate the honor, the sacrifice, and the heroism many other subsequent Wuxia heroes strive for.